cwshugg/dimrod/docs/services/gearhead.md

 1. Parses the config file into `GearheadConfig`
 2. Loads all vehicle definitions and validates that IDs are unique
 3. Initializes the `MileageDatabase` with the configured database path
+4. Initializes the `MaintenanceLogDatabase` with the configured database path

 The service itself has no background worker loop — all functionality is exposed through the Oracle.

 ## Vehicle Data Models

 All data models are defined in `vehicle.py` and follow the DImROD [Uniserdes](../library.md#uniserdespy--data-serialization) pattern.

+**ID Sanitization:** Both `Vehicle` and `MaintenanceTask` perform ID sanitization in `post_parse_init()`: leading/trailing whitespace is stripped, and internal whitespace causes a `ValueError` at startup.
+This ensures IDs are safe for SQLite table names, regex parsing, and URL parameters.

 ### `MaintenanceTask`